16 -19 Bursary

 Please click on the link to be directed to the bursary form.

-All applications must be submitted with the required evidence, which needs to be uploaded as part of the application process.
-Please note that we are unable to process an application if the required evidence has not been uploaded.
+All applications must be submitted with the required evidence, which needs to be emailed as part of the application process.
+Please note that we are unable to process an application if the required evidence has not been emailed firstname.lastname@example.org.
 If the required supporting documentation is provided late this will delay the application process and any payment that may be due.

 The Academy may exercise professional judgement and award a one-off payment to support a special case based on financial need, instead of household income.